florianneukirchen/scipy_filters/README.md

 ## Installation
 The plugin can be installed with "manage and install plugins" in QGIS.
-In the settings of "install plugins", the checkbox "Show also experimental plugins" must be checked.
+Eventually, in the settings of "install plugins", the checkbox "Show also experimental plugins" must be checked.

-The plugin requires [SciPy](https://scipy.org/), wich can be installed with pip:
+The plugin requires [SciPy](https://scipy.org/), which can be installed with pip:
 ```
 pip install scipy
 ```